jpaulm/javafbp/README.md

 Running a test
 ----

-Here is a simple test that can be run to test that everything is working.
+Here is a simple command-line test that can be run to test that everything is working.

 In the project directory, enter